NetworkBlockDevice/nbd/doc/proto.md

 block size of 2^12 (4,096), and a maximum block size of the smaller of the export size or 0xffffffff (effectively unlimited).
-A server that wants to enforce block sizes other than the defaults specified here MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` or failed to use `NBD_OPT_BLOCK_SIZE`, although a server SHOULD permit such clients if block sizes can be agreed on externally.
+A server that wants to enforce block sizes other than the defaults specified here MAY refuse to go into transmission phase with a client that uses `NBD_OPT_EXPORT_NAME` (via a hard disconnect) or which fails to use `NBD_OPT_BLOCK_SIZE` (where the server uses `NBD_REP_ERR_BLOCK_SIZE_REQD` in response to `NBD_OPT_GO`), although a server SHOULD permit such clients if block sizes can be agreed on externally.
 When allowing such clients, the server MUST cleanly error commands that fall outside block size parameters without corrupting data; even so, this may limit interoperability.

 A client MAY choose to operate as if tighter block sizes had been specified (for example, even when the server advertises the default